FOOD LABELS AND FOOD PACKAGING

 NUTRITIONAL INFORMATION

-The second place you’ll be able to find out about sugars is on the nutritional information panel.
+Another place you’ll be able to find out about sugars is on the nutritional information panel.
 This can be found typically on the back (or side) of pack and will list the major nutrients in a product in a particular order, including energy (both in kilojoules (kJ) and kilocalories (kcal), known as calories), and the amounts of fat, saturated fat (known as saturates), carbohydrates, sugars, protein and salt.
 Sugars will be listed as carbohydrates (which usually include both starches and sugars) and will use the phrase “of which sugars” to show how much sugars there are per 100g/100ml of product.
-(46) Some products also show the nutrient content in grams per portion as a percentage of the Reference Intakes (formerly known as Guideline Daily Amounts).
+Some products also show the nutrient content in grams per portion as a percentage of the Reference Intakes (formerly known as Guideline Daily Amounts).Fibre is also a carbohydrate and an important component of a healthy, balanced diet.
+However, it is not mandatory for fibre to be listed on the nutrition label, although many products do list it.

 FRONT OF PACK LABELLING